MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M03_Lab2_Create_a_purchase_order.md

 1. In the Dimensions display pane, under **PRODUCT DIMENSIONS**, select the **Color** check box.

-1. Optional: If you select the Save setup toggle switch, the dimensions you have chosen will also be shown on the order line grid the next time you open the purchase order page.
+1. Optional: If you select the **Save setup** toggle switch, the dimensions you have chosen will also be shown on the order line grid the next time you open the purchase order page.

 1. Select **OK**.

 1. Select the **Item number** cell menu, and then select **T0004**.

-1. Remember, you can also type in the filter box instead of scrolling through the list.
+   Remember, you can also type in the filter box instead of scrolling through the list.

-1. Order lines are created for products and services by specifying an item number or as expenses by specifying a procurement category.
+1. Order lines are created for products and services by specifying an **item number** or as expenses by specifying a **procurement category**.

-1. Procurement category is used for adding lines where procured items are expensed directly, rather than going into inventory.
+1. **Procurement category** is used for adding lines where procured items are expensed directly, rather than going into inventory.
 This means that if you need to expense a purchase, you can do this by creating a purchase order line that specifies a procurement category, rather than creating a line with an item number.
 Items can also be associated with a procurement category and in this case, the procurement category is shown as informational only.

 1. Select the **Color** menu, review the available options, and then select one of the colors or color combinations.

-1. Site and Warehouse are typically populated with values from the order header, but it is possible to override the fields if some lines need to be delivered to different locations.
+1. **Site** and **Warehouse** are typically populated with values from the order header, but it is possible to override the fields if some lines need to be delivered to different locations.

 1. In the **Quantity** box, enter **10**.